NotePlan/plugins/jgclark.Dashboard/README.md

 - When (re)scheduling an item, also show it as a scheduled item in main Editor?: If set then it uses the '[>]' marker in the underlying Markdown which is shown with 🕓 in the main Editor.
 By default this is on, to match the standard behaviour of NotePlan's UI.
 - Ignore items in calendar sections with these term(s): If set, open tasks/checklists with this word or tag will be ignored, and not counted as open or closed.
 (This check is not case sensitive.)
 This is useful for situations where completing the item is outside your control.
 Note: This doesn't apply to the Tag/Mention section, which has its own setting (below).
 - Folders to ignore when finding items: If set, the contents of these folder(s) will be ignored when searching for open or closed tasks/checklists.
 This is useful where you are using sync'd lines in search results.
 Default: "@Archive, Saved Searches"
-- Folders to include when finding items: ???
+- Folders to include when finding items: Comma-separated list of folder(s) to include when searching for open or closed tasks/checklists.
+It works in conjunction with 'Folders to ignore' below.
 - Show referenced items in separate section?
 Whether to show Today's open tasks and checklists in two separate sections: first from the daily note itself, and second referenced from project notes.
 The same also goes for Weekly/Monthly/Quarterly notes.
 - Max number of items to show in a section?: The Dashboard isn't designed to show very large numbers of tasks.
 This gives the maximum number of items that will be shown at one time in the Overdue and Tag sections.
 (Default: 30)
 - Section heading to add/move new tasks under: When moving an item to a different calendar note, or adding a new item, this sets the Section heading to add it under.
 If the heading isn't present, it will be added using the settings from the QuickCapture plugin (if installed).\nIf this is left empty, then new tasks will appear at the top of the note.